 Story and Pictures by Candice Lassey, Field Comms Officer for Tutapona

-On the 3 February, MAF Uganda Pilot Matt Eagar delivered one of our Tutapona staff and a box of resources, including felt boards, peg people and clay, for our very first children’s trauma rehabilitation programme, called the 'Heroes' Journey' to Adjumani, Northern Uganda.
+On the 3 February, MAF Uganda Pilot Matt Eagar delivered one of our Tutapona staff and a box of resources, including felt boards, peg people and clay, for our very first children’s trauma rehabilitation programme, called 'Hero's Journey' to Adjumani, Northern Uganda.

 As children explore group-based therapeutic activities to unlock and heal the trauma that they have experienced in the process of leaving their home countries and living in a refugee camp, they are equipped with the skills they need to grow from their past experiences.

-This MAF flight not only enabled our resources for this incredible curriculum to arrive safely and on time, but we were allowed a glimpse into the very first Heroes Journey program in Adjumani, facilitated by Issa, a former child soldier and refugee himself.
+This MAF flight not only enabled our resources for this incredible curriculum to arrive safely and on time, but we were allowed a glimpse into the very first Hero's Journey programme in Adjumani, facilitated by Issa, a former child soldier and refugee himself.

 'My name is Anna and I am 13 years old.
 I really enjoy school, I love learning how to write.

-'I know I am still getting better, and I have hope for my future that things will continue to change!'
+'I know I am getting better.
+I have hope for my future that things will change!'

 'I learned from the programme that if I am angry or anxious, I can control those emotions and even use some of the tools to change that.